wertzui/HAL/README.md

  - A more informal documentation can be found under http://stateless.co/hal_specification.html.

  ## Usage
- The project consists of two packages
+ The project consists of three packages
  1. `HAL.Common` which contains the `IResource`, `IResource<T>` and `ILink` implementations and the converters needed for serialization with `System.Text.Json`.
  2. `HAL.AspNetCore` adds `IResourceFactory` and `ILinkFactory` which can be used in your controllers to easily generate resources from your models.
+ 3. `HAL.AspNetCore.OData` adds `IODataResourceFactory` which can be used in your controllers to easily generate list endoints with paging from OData $skip and $top syntax.

+### Without OData support
-### In Startup.cs
+#### In Startup.cs
  ```
 public void ConfigureServices(IServiceCollection services)
 {